-Some Managed Connections rely on a circuit breaker to switch off the supply to that connection under certain network conditions.
-Where Managed Connections are connected directly to a dedicated circuit breaker at a primary or 33kV switchboard, the circuit breaker at the switchboard may only be used to constrain that connection if there is no potential to use that circuit breaker to feed other network.
-Typically the circuit breaker will need to have unused thermal capacity and the facility to terminate two circuits at its cable box to lssue 12 Sept 2023 feed other network.
-If the circuit breaker has capacity to feed other network, a remote circuit breaker local to the Managed Connection shall perform this function instead.
+Some Managed Connections rely on a circuit breaker to switch off the supply to that connection under certain Network conditions.
+Where Managed Connections are connected directly to a dedicated circuit breaker at a primary or 33kV switchboard, the circuit breaker at the switchboard may only be used to constrain that connection if there is no potential to use that circuit breaker to feed other Network.
+Typically, the circuit breaker will need to have unused thermal capacity and the facility to terminate two circuits at its cable box to feed another Network.
+If the circuit breaker has capacity to feed other Network, a remote circuit breaker local to the Managed Connection shall perform this function instead.
 Additional ducts shall be installed at the time of laying the HV or EHV cables to accommodate inter tripping circuits.
-These inter tripping circuits shall comply with the functional requirements defined in Automatic Load Reduction.
+These inter tripping circuits shall comply with the functional requirements defined in Security and Quality